euruko2012/call-for-proposals/everything-needs-an-api/README.md

 # Everything needs an API.

-Building an API can be hard, but thanks to all my mistakes: YOU TOO, can write a sensible and easy to maintain HTTP/JSON API for your product.
+Building an API can be hard, but thanks to my mistakes: YOU TOO can write a sensible easy to maintain HTTP/JSON API for your product.

 I don't have all the answers, but I've spent the last half-year writing 2 interconnected APIs.
 We've re-written some parts, thrown some away, and turned others into open source libraries.
 I've been thankful for some decisions, and cursed for others.

 Altogether we've learned a lot.

 Let's review the process we took, and how I would do it differently next time.